 “I’m a basketball fan too and believe that everyone has the right to invest in their local team,” New York City Comptroller John C. Liu, who oversees the pension fund investments, said in an e-mailed statement this week.
 “But as long-term Chesapeake shareowners, we have a real problem with a board that allows the use of the corporate treasury to support personal investments.”

-As Chesapeake traded at about half its year-ago price (CHK), Liu chided Chesapeake directors in a May 17 letter for “costly oversight failures,” including the company’s “multi-million dollar deals” with the sports team partly owned by McClendon.
+As Chesapeake traded at about half its year-ago price (CHK:US), Liu chided Chesapeake directors in a May 17 letter for “costly oversight failures,” including the company’s “multi-million dollar deals” with the sports team partly owned by McClendon.

 Chesapeake’s May 23 statement responding to Liu’s criticism did not mention the Oklahoma City Thunder.